 Read More: Hiking around Sipi Falls

-If you’re ready to book, click here to see a selection of hotels in Sipi Falls.
+Or for more (and cheaper options), click here to see a selection of hotels near to Sipi Falls.

 4/ Lake Mburo